Recent Blog Articles

 Step up the fiber

 Hemorrhoids come in two varieties.
 The internal type sprout from within the rectum.
 External hemorrhoids develop on the anus itself.
-Either way, passing stools by them may cause pain and bleeding.
+Either way, passing stools by hemorrhoids may cause pain and bleeding.

 The road to less painful bowel movements starts with the foods you consume.
 "The most important thing is to add fiber to your diet," Dr. Wolf says.
 This is best done with food, but some men may need to take a fiber supplement to get 20 to 30 grams of fiber per day.